Author: Joshua Lockyer

 Connecting Communities and Students for Sustainability Education

 I know there are many others out there who share my sentiments and who may have much greater experience with this topic.
 I would like to suggest that we create a forum where we can share our experiences and support each other in furthering the transformative potential inherent in engaging higher education students with community living.
 Perhaps we could come together at the Communal Studies Association annual conference for formal and informal discussions.
-Fellowship for Intentional Community events may provide appropriate venues as well.
+Foundation for Intentional Community events may provide appropriate venues as well.
 I am open to other suggestions.
 If you are an educator, communitarian, activist, or student who is interested in strengthening connections and increasing opportunities for interaction among communities, students, and academic institutions, please contact me at jlockyer AT (replace with @) wustl.edu.